 The Life of Victory by Meade MacGuire is a study of Romans and Steps to Christ.
 This pdf has line numbers to allow discussing in a group.
 This was the first book that I read of Elder MacGuire and led to my conversion and subsequently taught me much about the way of victory.—Dan

-In this book, Elder MacGuire contemplates the central role of the cross in the Christian life, that brings, "a deeper consciousness of the malignity of sin, and of the infinite mercy and compassion of God."
+In this book, Meade MacGuire contemplates the central role of the cross in the Christian life that brings, "a deeper consciousness of the malignity of sin, and of the infinite mercy and compassion of God."